ArduPilot/ardupilot_wiki/common/source/docs/common-rcoutput-mapping.rst

 Throttle Left/ Right
 ++++++++++++++++++++

-These outputs are for steering motor control for :ref:`Skid-Steering Rovers <rover-motor-and-servo-configuration-skid>`.
+In Plane, these outputs are for differential thrust in twin engine aircraft and the amount of yaw affecting the base throttle value is determined by :ref:`RUDD_DT_GAIN<RUDD_DT_GAIN>`.
+In Rover, these outputs are for control of the steering motors in :ref:`Skid-Steering Rovers <rover-motor-and-servo-configuration-skid>`.

 Winch/ Main Sail Sheet
 ++++++++++++++++++++++